Dead4W/kriegsspiel_frontend/UPDATES.md

 [2026-07-01]
 - Disabled is_player_room map
-  It was confusing that I couldn't access my player card.
+  It was confusing for newbies couldn't access player red/blue map.
   To create player rooms,
   I had to log in as a different user.
   For example, using incognito or anonymous login.